 Your pre arrival support is the beginning of your transition to life at FedUni and Australia.
-The International / CALD Support Team provide early support to help you to make the necessary decisions and arrangements during your move.
+The Multicultural Student Services (MSS) team provide early support to help you to make the necessary decisions and arrangements during your move.

-You will see a lot of the International/CALD Support team over the first few weeks of the semester as we conduct international orientation days and host many welcome events.
+You will see a lot of the team over the first few weeks of the semester as we conduct international orientation days and host many welcome events.